Think an Artificial Christmas Tree is a Better Deal? You Might Be Surprised

 But if saving the environment is as important to you as saving pennies, buying real trees might pay off in the long run.

--Although you might worry that felling live firs contributes to deforestation, the majority of Christmas trees are farmed exclusively for their purpose.
-According to the USDA, no more than one to two percent of Christmas trees sold are wild.
+Although you might worry that selling live firs contributes to deforestation, the majority of Christmas trees are farmed exclusively for their purpose.
+According to the USDA, no more than 1% or 2% of Christmas trees sold are wild.

 As this issue gains more traction, more companies are offering non-toxic artificial trees that might provide a good middle-ground option.